Saadshaikh2806/Anees-Classes--REPORT-CARD/README.md

 ## Support

-For any queries or support, please contact the ANEES DEFENCE CAREER INSTITUTE IT department.
+For any queries or support, please contact me.